lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 hilltop in a Western district rather than an Eastern one.
 More general notions of distance can handle this.

-In this case, driving durations would better reflect this quirk in political geography.
 The "impassable" region on the East would have a short Euclidean distance, and any districting plan that put the hilltop with the Eastern district would be unfairly penalised by these point-wise distance metrics.
 On the other hand, the impassable region would have a long driving duration, accurately reflecting the political geography.
+In this and many other cases like it (e.g. large bodies of water), driving durations better reflect a state's unique political geographies.

-After acknowledging the shortcomings of Euclidean distance, \citeauthor{fh2011} specifically suggest using driving durations to improve their metric: "one can extend much of [our analysis] by using driving distance or what legal scholars refer to as 'communities of interest'".
+After acknowledging the shortcomings of Euclidean distance,
+\citeauthor{fh2011} specifically suggest using driving durations to improve their metric: "one can extend much of [our analysis] by using driving distance or what legal scholars refer to as 'communities of interest'".

 There are thus strong theoretical grounds for using driving durations in point-wise distance metrics.
+Why then have scholars not adopted it, seeing as they agree on its superiority?
+This brings me to my empirical criticism: the point-wise distance metrics scholars have proposed are either far too computationally complex to compute at scale, or have restrictions that make using travel times difficult, if not impossible.
+For instance, the metric that \citet{fh2011} propose requires solving an *NP-complete* problem.
+A term used in computer science, an NP-complete problem scales exponentially with the size of the input.
+This makes it prohibitively expensive on larger states.
+And while they have an approximation that runs much quicker, they provide no bounds on the correctness of this approximation.

+Similarly, \citeauthor{olson2010} has a metric that minimises the average distance from each voter to the center of their district.
+He says of travel times "that it might be the right kind of thing to measure, but it would take too long...
+The large amount of map data and extra computer time to calculate all those travel times would slow the process down horribly.
+It would then require a room filling supercomputer to get an answer in a reasonable amount of time." \citep{olson2010}.
+And finally, \citeauthor{cm2010}'s measure cannot feasibly be improved with driving durations due to the difficulty of finding point-to-point travel distances without passing through another district.
+This is because most routing engines allow you only to specify a route between two (or more) points.
+They do not further allow you to specify regions through which the route cannot pass.

+Given I build upon the literature by developing a new metric which I call human compactness.
+This metric incorporates driving durations at the very outset, and builds in optimisations to run quickly.

+The metric measures the ratio of driving durations between one's nearest neighbours and one's fellow districtors.
+The higher this ratio is, the more compact the district.

+**TODO put a figure here about human compactness**

+Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.

-Driving durations also enjoys empirical support---the use of driving durations seems strictly superior in many cases involving human-scale distances.
+First, I use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
+As mentioned, many previous scholars have suggested exactly this, giving it strong theoretical support.
+It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
+The use of driving durations also enjoys empirical support---the use of driving durations seems strictly superior in many cases involving human-scale distances.
 Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead \citep{er2019}.
-We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.
+We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure
+\citep*{elrwp}.
+Given that there are strong theoretical and empirical reasons to adopt driving durations, this is a large improvement.

 The second improvement I make is algorithmic and computational.
 My metric improves upon the algorithmic complexity of \citeauthor{fh2011}'s algorithm from an NP-hard problem to one with a $O(n^2)$ polynomial runtime.
 This is an exponential decrease in algorithmic complexity, which means the disparity between my metric and \citeauthor{fh2011}'s increases as the input size grows.

-Similarly, \citeauthor{cm2010}'s measure cannot feasibly be improved with driving durations due to the algorithmic complexity of finding point-to-point travel distances without passing through another district [^7].
-Given that there are strong theoretical and empirical reasons to adopt driving durations, this is a large improvement.
-I also use programming techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
+I also use programming
+techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
 My implementation is competitive with geometry-based compactness measures like Reock: on my machine, both metrics took roughly the same amount of time (~0.20s per step).
 Further details on the metric can be found in Appendix A.

-[^7]: The metric uses the probability that the shortest path between any two points in the district is exactly the shortest path between any two points in the state.
-This requires finding the shortest path between all points in the district subgraph, which has O(n^3) complexity in the best case, but in practice has a larger complexity because we are querying a routing engine for travel times.

 Given these considerations, I settle on an ensemble of four different compactness measures: Polsby-Popper, Reock, Convex Hull, and Human